chriscrcodes/chriscrcodes.github.io/_posts/2025-04-15-aio-install.md

     ![aio-dashboard](/assets/img/aio-dashboard.png)

-Thank you for following this guide.
+You have successfully installed **Azure IoT Operations** on your Azure Arc-enabled Kubernetes cluster!

+Thank you for following this guide!
 In the next post, we will explore how to connect Azure IoT Operations to your devices and start collecting data.
 Stay tuned for more updates!